yegor256/xdsd/site/_drafts/2014-04-07-incremental-feature.md

 of course, we should be able to implement multiple features in parallel.

 Let's discuss disciplines one by one.
-I'll name the next seven sections by the names of deliverables produced by every discipline.
+I'll name the next seven sections by the names of roles mainly involved produced by every discipline.
 In every section I'll explain from the point of view of a person, who got a task assigned to her.
 The goal is to complete the task and get paid, as usual.

 Of course, the whole process is driven by the spirit of [PDD]({% post_url 2009/2009-03-04-pdd %}).

+The job of a Project Manager is to keep the project in a stable state, which means (depending on the project, of course):

+ * all requirements are specified, implemented and delivered
+ * requirements specification is non-ambiguous
+ * all bugs are fixed
+ * all `@todo` puzzles are resolved and removed

+The Project Manager gives you tasks that he needs to be done, in order to return the project to the stable state.
+While resolving them you're introducing new instability, submitting new bugs, leaving `@todo` puzzles in project documents, etc.

-## Feature Request
+## Product Manager

 Someone submits a feature request, which sounds like "hey, I think it would be good to give our users an ability to download all files together